Florence Griffith Joyner: Allegations of performance-enhancing drug use

-After her record-shattering performances at the 1988 U.S. Olympic trials, she became an object of suspicion when she arrived at the 1988 Olympic Games in Seoul.
+After her record-shattering performances at the 1988 U.S. Olympic trials, Griffith Joyner became an object of suspicion when she arrived at the 1988 Olympic Games in Seoul.
 Athletes, including Joaquim Cruz and Ben Johnson, expressed disbelief over Griffith Joyner's dramatic improvement over a short period of time.
 Before the 1988 track and field season, her best time in the 100-meter sprint was 10.96 seconds (set in 1987).
 In 1988, she improved that by 0.47 seconds.

-Her best before 1988 at 200 meters was 21.96 seconds (also set in 1987).
-In 1988, she improved that by 0.62 seconds to 21.34 seconds, another time that has not been approached.
+Her best time before 1988 in the 200 meters was 21.96 seconds (also set in 1987).
+In 1988, she improved that time by 0.62 seconds to 21.34 seconds.
+Griffith Joyner's "increased musculature" in 1988 also led to questions about whether she had used performance-enhancing drugs.
 Griffith Joyner attributed the change in her physique to new health programs.
 Al Joyner replaced Bob Kersee as her coach, and he changed her training program to include more lower-body-strength training exercises such as squats and lunges.

 In a 1989 story for which he was purportedly paid $25,000, Darrell Robinson, a former teammate of Griffith Joyner, claimed that he sold her 10 mL of growth hormone for $2,000 in 1988.
-He said Joyner told him: "if you want to make $1 million, you've got to invest some thousands."
-Robinson claimed to have received steroids from coach Bob Kersee and said he saw Carl Lewis inject himself with drugs he believed to be testosterone.
-In 1990, Lewis alleged in his autobiography that Griffith Joyner had used drugs.
+He said Joyner told him that "if you want to make $1 million, you've got to invest some thousands."
+Robinson claimed to have received steroids from coach Bob Kersee.
+In 1990, Carl Lewis alleged in his autobiography that Griffith Joyner had used drugs.